 Well, clearly you can’t go handing out candy bars for every little milestone.

-Kids love getting gold stars for good work and it can be as simple as that; it’s a reward for good work and a motivation to seek even more stars.
+Kids love getting gold stars for good work, and it can be as simple as that; it’s a reward for good work and motivation to seek even more stars.

 Just make sure your points system recognises achievement across all facets of school life, be it academic, art, sport, persistence, organisation, confidence, resilience, social skills and compassion.
 That way, everyone gets a chance to shine, not just your bright sparks and sporting heroes.